 14. When Hamer Hall opened in 1982, a special private bathroom was created for visiting dignitaries Prince Charles and Lady Diana.

 15. Don’t even think about operating an air-con unit, pool pump, central heating system or hot water system in the City of Brimbank before 7am or after 10pm on a weekday, because fines WILL apply.

 16. Squizzy Taylor’s bullet holes are said to be in the now-closed Bella Union.
 Look for them the next time you’re exploring Trades Hall.

 17. Swanston Street, our civic spine, has more pedestrians per day than London’s Regent Street.

 18. It is widely rumoured that Flinders Street Station wasn’t meant for Melbourne – it was meant for Mumbai but the plans got mixed up.
 In Mumbai, there’s the very ornate, gothic Victoria Station.

-19. Literary journal Overland initially was initially published by members of the Communist Party of Australia – whereas its rival Quadrant was published by funding received from the CIA.
+19. Literary journal Overland was initially published by members of the Communist Party of Australia – whereas its rival Quadrant was published with funding received from the CIA.

 20. The Seamstress Restaurant on Lonsdale Street was formerly a sweatshop, a Buddhist monastery and a whorehouse.

 21. Collingwood was the first place in Australia to open a traditional Japanese bath house.
 Ofuroya was opened on July 7, 1999, and you can still go soak there today